 The SCONUL Trainee post is now an endowment as the Winnington-Ingram Trainee post, as a result of a fund set up in memory of Professor R.P.
 Winnington-Ingram, classical scholar and former Director of the Institute.
 The Library is not sufficiently large to be organised in departments, but each member of staff has at least one special responsibility, and the Trainee has an opportunity to take a turn at or view most aspects of library work during the year.
 The Library Assistants and Trainee work under the supervision of the Senior Library Assistant, and share several duties: please download the job description below to view duties.

 In addition, the Winnington-Ingram Trainee will receive a training programme for the year which covers other aspects of library work such as cataloguing, book selection, periodicals management, use of electronic resources etc.; and visits to other libraries, both internally and externally, will be arranged at regular intervals.

-To apply for this role, please submit your CV and covering letter (amalgamated in one document) by clicking ‘apply' button on this page before the closing date at midnight on 2 February 2020.
+To apply for this role, please submit your CV and covering letter (amalgamated in one document) by clicking ‘apply now’ at the bottom of this page before the closing date at midnight on 31 January 2023.

 Please note that the University of London will be unable to sponsor candidates for a visa for this role.
 Therefore, successful applicants must be able to demonstrate their right to work in the UK for the duration of their employment.